 Tie off and weave in all ends.

-TIP: If you choose to work with velvet, it is slippery!
+Tip: If you choose to work with velvet, it is slippery!
 When you are carrying the yarn, give the yarn being carried a tug before you change colors.
 But, it still will pop through here and there.
-This is where I told myself it was part of the look! lol!

 It’s a beautiful scarf when finished and very cozy.